programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 the Numeric checkbox, leaving only Non-numeric values.
-Actually, these values are not really blank but contain a single whitespace character, which can be seen by moving your cursor to where the value should have been and clicking the ‘edit’ button that appears.
-To remove these rows, click the triangle in front of the first column called 'All', select '**Edit rows**', and then '**Remove all matching rows**'.
+Actually, these values are not really blank but contain a single whitespace character, which can be seen by moving your cursor to where the value should have been and clicking the '**edit**' button that appears.
+To remove these rows, click the triangle in front of the first column called '**All**', select '**Edit rows**', and then '**Remove all matching rows**'.
 Close the numeric facet to see the remaining 75,811 rows.